 The “animal” participants will run while holding an animal figure.
 The person that is “it” is the zoo keeper.
 The zoo keeper has to “catch” or tag the animal participants.

-1. Draw animal enclosures with chalk on sidewalk/driveway, draw on pieces of paper, or build with blocks or boxes.
+- Define animal enclosures by drawing with chalk on sidewalk/driveway, draw on pieces of paper, build with blocks or boxes, tape off areas, or small rugs or towels.
 Label each enclosure with animal name (optional).

 How fast can you deliver “food” to the animals at your zoo?